LMS Jubilee Class: Performance

-These locomotives had something of a mixed reception during their early working days, but while their reputation did improve over time, they did not obtain the same amount of praise as the Black 5 locomotives.
-When the first members were built, the original 113 batch of engines to be precise, engine crews said that they were often disappointing.
-Crews often said that they were poor steamers and that the older locomotives that would be eventually replaced by them often performed better.
-However, once the problem with these engines was found and fixed after several extensive trials took place (the problem being that the diameter of the blast pipe was too large for the engines to make proper steam), the Jubilees went from being a theoretical success to an actual success thanks to some modifications.
+These locomotives had a mixed reception in their early years, but while their reputation did improve they never obtained the same praise as the Black 5s.
+When the original batch of 113 were built, engine crews found them disappointing, that they were poor steamers and that the older locomotives they were meant to replace often performed better.
+After several trials it was discovered that their blast pipe orifice was too wide and thus wasting steam.
+After this was resolved the class performed well the remainder of their careers.

 Withdrawal

 When the West Coast Main Line was partly electrified in 1964, several of the class were painted with a cabside yellow stripe forbidding operation south of Crewe, as shown by no. 45642 Boscawen.

 No. 45637 Windward Islands was destroyed in the Harrow and Wealdstone accident in 1952, making it the first Jubilee engine to be scrapped.
 The remaining 188 locomotives were withdrawn between 1960 and 1967.
 The first of the standard withdrawals being 45609 Gilbert and Ellice Islands in September 1960 and the last engine to be withdrawn was No. 45562 Alberta from Leeds Holbeck shed (20A) on 4 November 1967.
 They were the last express engines from the Big Four days still in service.